 Trains from Kleine Scheidegg to Jungfraujoch Top of Europe

-Trains to the Jungraujoch Top of Europe can be accessed from Kleine Scheidegg station.
+Trains to the Jungfraujoch Top of Europe can be accessed from Kleine Scheidegg station.

-From here Kleine sheidegg, you can catch the red trains all the way up to the Jungfraujoch Top of Europe station.
+From here Kleine Scheidegg, you can catch the red trains all the way up to the Jungfraujoch Top of Europe station.

 To guarantee a seat, you should make a Jungfraujoch train seat reservations at 5 francs along with your ticket.